joselado/dmrgpy/README.md

 # How to install #

 The script install.sh will compile both ITensor and a C++ program that uses it.
+Alternatively, in case you just want to use the Julia version, execute the script install_julia.sh.
 Afterwards, it is only required to add to the .bashrc the following line

 ```